Table of Contents

-DO: Choose an Art Journal that you feel a connection to.
-You’ll be more motivated to work in it.
+DO: Choose an Art Journal that you really like.
 Personalize it by writing your name inside the cover.
 (You may want to write your phone number or email address inside as well, in case you misplace your Art Journal.)

-DO: Dedicate time to spend alone with your Art Journal in a quiet and comfortable place with few distractions.
+DO: Dedicate time to spend working on your Art Journal in a quiet and comfortable place without distractions.

-DO: Allow yourself to break rules.
-Work out of order if it feels right to you.
+DO: Allow yourself to “break the rules”.
+Work on pages out of order if it feels right to you.
 Skip around the book.
 Work on several pages at a time.